dime-worldbank/googletraffic/README.md

 </p>

 ### Raster around polygon <a name="polygon"></a>
 We can also create a raster using a polygon to define the location.

-We still define the zoom, height, and width.
-If needed, the function will make multiple API calls to cover the area within the polygon; the height/width parameters determine the height/width for a single API call (larger height/width mean less API calls are needed, but traffic data will fail to render if too large of a height/width are set.)
+By default, the function will use a height and width of 2000 (pixels) for each API call; if needed, the function will make multiple API calls to cover the area within the polygon.
+If the same number of API calls can be made using a smaller height and width, the function will use a smaller height and width.
+However, the height/width can also be manually specified using the `height` and `width` parameters.
+Larger height/width mean less API calls are needed, but traffic data will fail to render if too large of a height/width are set.

 ```r
 ## Grab shapefile of Manhattan